machinetranslate/machinetranslate.org/customisation/glossaries.md

 Glossaries can be used to customise machine translation for specific words and phrases.
 - Terminology
 - Named entities
-- "Do-not-translate" words or phrases
+- “Do-not-translate” words or phrases

 ## Application